 Behavioral or Emotional DisabilitiesDisability EventsHealthSensory DisabilitiesSpecial Needs ChildrenSpecial Needs Teens

-Chiari Malformation Awareness Month: Shedding Light on a Hidden Neurological Disorder
+Chiari Malformation Awareness Month: Explore Hidden Neurological Disorders Among People

 Chiari Malformation Awareness Month is observed every year in September.
 This month aims to raise public consciousness about Chiari malformation—a structural defect in the brain that can cause a range of debilitating symptoms.
 Also referred to as Arnold Chiari Malformation Awareness Month, this campaign empowers patients, educates the public, and advocates for early diagnosis and improved treatment options.